 SBS goes to air on schedule with Enterprise sQ

-SBS, Australia's national multicultural broadcaster, has completed another step in its transition to file-based operations with the implementation of Quantel’s Enterprise sQ system in Sydney.
+Sydney, Australia, 25 August 2010: SBS, Australia's national multicultural and multilingual broadcaster, has completed another major step in its transition to fully file-based operation having successfully gone on air with its new Quantel Enterprise sQ system in Sydney.
+The new system went live on August 2nd right on schedule; all News bulletins are now live with Long Form production and Sport scheduled over the next two months.

+"The successful switch over to the Quantel system is the culmination of five years' evolutionary change at SBS," said Paul Broderick, SBS Director Technology and Distribution.
+"Our plan was to go to air with News on the Quantel system as soon as the World Cup (soccer) was over, which was an ambitious timeline having only ordered the new system in February this year.
+Quantel has met all the milestones to date for installation, training and commissioning."

-The switch to Enterprise sQ and other tapeless ventures, such as nonlinear cameras and a large, automated archive, has enabled the broadcaster to remove around 160 DVCPRO tape machines from the operation.
+The scale of the change for SBS was dramatic by any standards.
+"A few years ago we were reliant on a very tired fleet of around 220 DVCPRO tape machines that served SBS very well but needed pensioning off.
+The switch to Enterprise sQ and other tapeless ventures such as non-linear cameras and a large automated archive has enabled us to remove around 160 of these machines from the operation," Broderick added.

+"As part of the transition plan we put together a comprehensive training program with Quantel which saw around 215 staff get fully trained in a very short timescale.
+This gave our staff a very high degree of confidence in the system which paid off in the smooth transition of each of the programs to live operation with the Quantel solution."

+"We were particularly impressed with how quickly Quantel rectified the inevitable issues that arose during the commissioning phase.
+Their prompt response ensured that the project remained on track whilst the SBS engineering team were stretched across this project, The World Cup and the Tour de France coverage."

-The final phase of the project will involve transitioning SBS's long-form current affairs and sports productions to Enterprise sQ, as well its Canberra location, scheduled to be live by early September, and its Melbourne location, scheduled to be live by early October.
+The final phase of the project will involve transitioning SBS's long form current affairs and sports productions to Enterprise sQ, as well as Canberra, scheduled to be live by early September, and Melbourne, scheduled to be live early October.
+"Quantel's ability to manage workflows between sites and across great distances was a major consideration when we made our decision earlier in the year.
+We are totally confident that Quantel will rise to that challenge in the same way and be there when we need them," Broderick concluded.

 The latest product and technology information